Legacy Cluster Configuration with ytt

 You can customize these configurations by adding or modifying configuration files directly, or by using ytt overlays.

-Directly customizing configuration files is simpler, but if you are comfortable with ytt overlays, they let you customize configurations at different scopes and manage multiple, modular configuration files, without destructively editing upstream and inherited configuration values. ytt overlays only apply to new TKC and plan-based workload clusters created using the Tanzu CLI.
+Directly customizing configuration files is simpler, but if you are comfortable with ytt overlays, they let you customize configurations at different scopes and manage multiple, modular configuration files, without destructively editing upstream and inherited configuration values. ytt overlays only apply to new plan-based workload clusters created using the Tanzu CLI.

 ytt Behavior and Conventions